esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/CheckingUpdates.png" alt="alt text" style="max-width:200px;"/>

 It will take a few moments for the *Google Sign in* screen to appear.
-Once it does, in the Email or phone field enter **afw#esper** and then click **Next**.
+Once it does, in the Email or phone field enter **afw#esper** and then select **Next**.
 As a certified Google EMM partner, this is a special keyword used by the AfW provisioning process that will then start the process to enroll your device into Esper.

 <img src="./assets/NewConsole/EmailPhone.png" alt="alt text" style="max-width:200px;"/>

 After a Checking info… screen, you will typically need to give permission to install the Esper agent on your device to begin the enrollment process.
-Click **INSTALL**.
+Select **INSTALL**.

 <img src="./assets/NewConsole/DeviceEDMInstall.png" alt="alt text" style="max-width:200px;"/>

-Next the Esper agent will be downloaded to your device along, please be patient.
+Next, the Esper agent will be downloaded to your device along, please be patient.

 <img src="./assets/NewConsole/EDMDownloadStatus.png" alt="alt text" style="max-width:200px;"/>